County commission names Bill Fallon lone finalist for manager

 A statement from the county named William “Bill” Fallon, currently deputy director of the Federal Law Enforcement Training Center, as the sole candidate for the role.

-Interim County Manager Mike Stewart said the commission voted unanimously to name him sole finalist following a short closed session earlier today.
-Six candidates were considered, he said.
+Interim County Manager Mike Stewart said the commission voted unanimously to name him sole finalist following a short closed session earlier in the day after considering six candidates, he said.
 By law, the commission must now wait 14 days before extending a formal job offer.

 “The (Glynn County Commissioners) feel that Mr. Fallon is the best candidate to guide county operations and help to lead Glynn County into the future,” the statement reads.